corda/corda/docs/source/permissioning.rst

 1. For each node, create a new keypair

-2. Obtain a certificate for the keypair signed with the intermediate network CA key.
+2. Obtain a certificate for the keypair signed with the doorman CA key.
 The basic constraints extension must be set to ``true``

 3. Create a new Java keystore named ``nodekeystore.jks`` and store the keypair in it using the alias ``cordaclientca``